 - Individual weekly meetings with an Assistant Learning Specialist

 An important component of the MAP involves the student-athlete meeting with his/her Academic Counselor to identify goals, both for the semester and long-term.
 The student-athlete puts together a plan to meet these goals and monitors progress with his/her Academic Counselor.

-The ASPSA’s Tutoring Coordinator and Assistant Tutoring Coordinator manage the assignments and appointments of approximately 90 part-time tutors who are alumni, graduate students, educators and other members of the Chapel Hill community with at least a bachelor’s degree (some have graduate degrees) who have specialized experience in a variety of fields.
+The ASPSA’s Tutor Coordinator and Assistant Tutor Coordinator manage the assignments and appointments of approximately 90 part-time tutors, the majority who are alumni, graduate students, educators and other members of the Chapel Hill community with at least a bachelor’s degree (some have graduate degrees) who have specialized experience in a variety of fields.

-All tutors are observed by an ASPSA staff member two times per year.
+Tutors are observed by an ASPSA staff member two times per year.
 An official observation of a tutoring session occurs every semester to ensure that the material is provided effectively and that tutoring policies are being followed.
-At the end of each semester the ASPSA administers an online anonymous survey to the student-athletes who participated in the tutoring program to give them the opportunity to evaluate each of their tutors as well as the tutoring program in general.
+Tutors who have worked with the program for over four semesters are observed one time per academic year.
+At the end of each semester, the ASPSA administers an online anonymous survey to the student-athletes who participated in the tutoring program to give them the opportunity to evaluate each of their tutors as well as the tutoring program in general.
 The survey response rate is high and provides helpful feedback.